Marginalized to Empowered:

 Each of the presenters will have 10 minutes to present their experience and expertise in a highly rehearsed and engaging Ted-Style talk.
 There will be time for questions and answers for all of the panelists at the conclusion.

-Attendees will hear about various issues impacting students with substance use and co-occurring disorders from different viewpoints including:
+Attendees will hear from Unexpected Supporters and how they help support students with substance use and co-occurring disorders including:

 Director of Student Success

 Frederick Shegog, Founder/CEO of The Message LLC, is inspiring, educating, and creating healthy lifestyles for all as a motivational speaker.
-He travels to high schools, colleges, and treatment centers, delivering powerful speeches on overcoming the disease of addiction.
+He delivers powerful speeches on overcoming the disease of addiction and will share his own story on how Unexpected Supporters helped him thrive.
 Frederick is a high honor’s student, multiple scholarship winner, and been published in the Philadelphia Inquirer along with Recovery Campus Magazine, to name a few.
-His thought-provoking workshops and speeches are setting a dynamic trend for recovery supports.
 To learn more about Frederick, visit his website, http://www.

 Dr. Dan McDevitt (he/him/his) is the Director of Student Success at Saint Joseph's University in Philadelphia, PA.
 His office assists undergraduate day students in order to help them overcome obstacles on their path to graduation.
 Dan will provide information related to how Saint Joseph's University identifies and supports struggling students, as well as share success stories from his experience in the field.